ARU1-TEAM/Ubuntu-complete-install/README.md

 ## I3wm
 <p align="center"><img src="/screens/I3.png" alt="I3wm"></p>

-I3 wm which is a tiling window manager.
+I3 wm is a tiling window manager.
 It really helps being productive and it is really customizable.
 But it is not a desktop environement !

 ### Install i3wm